Artwork

 Overview

-Abraão e Isaac a Caminho do Sacrifício is a 1625 unspecified by Pedro Orrente, a Spanish Baroque Tenebrist work, depicting Abraham, held at National Museum of Ancient Art.
+Abraão e Isaac a Caminho do Sacrifício is a 1625 painting by Pedro Orrente, a Spanish artist associated with the tenebrist movement.
+The work is part of the National Museum of Ancient Art's collection.

 Portrait of Pedro Orrente